-The bread and butter of separates, navy and neutral are complementary colours.
+The bread and butter of separates, navy and neutral are complementary colors.
 The biggest issue with navy and neutral is that it can be a little too expected.
-To ensure your navy blazer and trouser combination don’t look too clichéd, introduce other colours to switch up your look.
-Add accessories like pocket squares in emerald green, deep burgundy and rich browns to amplify a navy blazer and neutral trouser combination.
+To ensure your navy blazer and trouser combination don’t look too clichéd, introduce other colors to switch up your look.
+Add accessories like pocket squares in emerald green, deep burgundy, and rich browns to amplify a navy blazer and neutral trouser combination.

 Grey Blazer + Dark Wash Jeans

 Dark wash jeans work very well with grey blazers.
 The key to perfecting this combination is to ensure that the material of your blazer is not too formal.
 Remember that separates only work if they are similar regarding their level of formality.
 For example, denim is a more casual material, so opt for lightweight cotton grey blazers to keep things consistent and not too out of place.